 The church was designed in the Neoclassical Revival architectural style and constructed with great attention to detail.
 Some of the architectural details include columns and pilasters, a double-curved portico, and side-window pediments.
 The main auditorium could hold up to 600 individuals.
 Side rooms included a nursery and a caretaker’s apartment.
 The entire construction including furnishings cost $140,000.

 The building was used to hold church services from its completion on October 22, 1939, until the congregation built a new church and moved its services to that location in 1998.
-For fear of losing such a valuable piece of history, Moya Lear, widow of aviation developer Bill Lear, purchased the building and donated it to the nonprofit Reno-Sparks Theater Coalition in 1998.
+For fear of losing such a valuable piece of history, Moya Lear, a devout member of the church and widow of aviation developer Bill Lear, purchased the building and donated it to the nonprofit Reno-Sparks Theater Coalition in 1998.
 She hoped that the coalition would preserve the history and integrity of the building while promoting arts and education within the community.
-In Lear's honor, the building was renamed the Lear Theater.
-It closed in 2002.
-In 2011, Lear Theater Inc., the non-profit corporation that owned the building, gave the Lear Theater and two other nearby properties to Artown, a non-profit organization that hosts Reno’s month-long arts and events celebration each July.
+In Lear's honor, the building was renamed the Lear Theater, and in 2005 the coalition that owned it was renamed Lear Theater, Inc.